ChrisEYin/astro/data/blog/crypto-speed.md

 date: '2021-11-12'
 tags: ['crypto']
 draft: false
 summary: It turns out a 24x7 online casino is as crazy as it sounds.
+Speed is a feature.
 ---

 One of the most pronounced things about crypto is the clock speed.
 Things in crypto aren’t just a little bit faster than web2 — they’re 100x faster.